 - 1. Be suitable for purpose intended. - 2.
 Be cleaned for oxygen when installed in oxygen systems using mixtures greater than 50%. - 3.
-When used to indicate a diver's depth: - Be of appropriate range and graduation. - Be graduated in units consistent with the decompression tables to be utilized. - Be calibrated to a known standard every six months. - Be tested for accuracy in accordance with ASME B4.100-2005.
-Guage must be tested at a minimum of 5 points ascending and descending the scale with variance no greater than .25%.
-Test points must be spread over the range of the guage within 10% of the ends of the dial as not to pin the guage. - Be marked with a label, tag or sticker indicating date of last calibration, due date, and technician's initials, which will not interfere with full-scale visibility. - Have calibrations documented in the equipment log. - A pressure-limiting device may be fitted to avoid gauges being over-pressurized. - 4.
-If master reference gauge is used for calibration, gauge accuracy needs to be at least .25% and tested for accuracy annually if permanently installed.
-If not permanently installed, testing is required bi-annually
+When used to indicate a diver's depth: - Be of appropriate range and graduation. - Graduated in units consistent with the decompression tables to be utilized. - · Calibrated to a known standard every six months. - Tested for accuracy in accordance with ASME B4-100-2005.
+Gauges must be tested at a minimum of 5 points, ascending and descending the full scale with a variance no greater than the accuracy of the gauge as stated by the gauge manufacturer.
+Test points must be spread over the full range of the gauge.. - Be marked with a label, tag or sticker indicating date of last calibration, due date, and technician's initials, which will not interfere with full-scale visibility. - · Have calibrations documented in the equipment log. - A pressure-limiting device may be fitted to avoid gauges being over-pressurized. - Be of appropriate range and graduation and rated at minimum .50% full scale accuracy for gauges 0-300 fsw or less and minimum .25% full scall accuracy for gauges greater than 0-300 fsw or greater as needed for the job intended.